The Building of a Permanent Settlement for the Gahinga Batwa, Uganda

 In 2015, Praveen Moman, the founder of Volcanoes Safaris, agreed with the Batwa leaders including Jane Nyirangano, the Chairperson, that land would be purchased for them.
 Land around Gahinga is scarce as it’s one of the most densely populated areas in Africa.
 10 acres has been purchased as they continue to explore further acquisitions.

-Consultations have been held with the Batwa on their views on land use.
-Felix Holland from Studio FH Architects has kindly provided advice on the site and design on a pro bono basis.
+Consultations were been held with the Batwa on their views on land use.
+Felix Holland from Studio FH Architects kindly provided advice on the site and design on a pro bono basis.
 Dan Krueger from Puddlejump, based in Canada, who specializes in indigenous tourism, has also been consulted.
-Herbert, Felix and Cyprien Serugero, Head of Construction for Volcanoes Safaris are overseeing the work.
+Herbert, Felix and Cyprien Serugero, Head of Construction for Volcanoes Safaris oversaw the construction of the homes.

 Volcanoes Safaris’ long term goal is to provide land that can be used in perpetuity by the Batwa, where they can have their own homes and community facilities as well as an agricultural area where they can grow their own crops to help them start generating their own income.
 The houses are being built by the Batwa, following their own traditions and culture, using a volcanic stone base with mud and water to form the core of the design.
 The site plan will act as the backbone with cultivation, recreational and communal areas demarcated.
 Sanitation is to be provided.

-The Gahinga Batwa Village is to be funded by VSPT supported by Volcanoes Safaris as well as some donations received from guests.
+The Gahinga Batwa Village has been funded by VSPT supported by Volcanoes Safaris, the Adventure Travel Conservation Fund (ATCF), as well as donations received from guests.
 The settlement will enable the Batwa to break the cycle of manual labour and land rental payments and to use the land for growing crops.
 This will support the community’s development and allow their children to access education and health facilities.

 The project has been widely welcomed by the Batwa and also by the wider local community.
 VSPT has built a relationship with the Gahinga Batwa community for several years which has allowed us to develop a solid understanding of their needs.